telerik/kendo-ui-core/docs-aspnet-core/getting-started/getting-started-linux.md

 # Getting Started on Linux

-This article demonstrates how to configure an ASP.NET Core project that enables you to use Telerik UI for ASP.NET MVC on Linux.
+This article demonstrates how to configure an ASP.NET Core project that enables you to use Progress Telerik UI for ASP.NET MVC on Linux.

 > **Important**
 >